 Illustrations & Photographs

-All illustrations, photographs, and so on, should be submitted in Macintosh editable electronic form if possible.
-Please don’t imbed your graphics in the word-processing program.
+All illustrations, photographs, and so on, should be submitted in Photoshop format, or at least as a jpg, tiff, or ai format.
+Please don’t embed your graphics in the word-processing program.
 If electronic submission is impossible, please provide all illustrations in duplicate in a form suitable for reproduction, preferably of such a size that the same degree of reduction (for example, seventy-five percent of the original size) can be applied to all of them.
 Illustrations should not exceed 8- 1/2 x 11 inches.

 Illustrations reprinted from other publications must be credited.
 It is the author’s responsibility to obtain permission to reprint such illustrations.